Levacetylleucine: History

 The safety and efficacy of levacetylleucine for the treatment of Niemann-Pick disease type C were evaluated in a randomized, double-blind, placebo-controlled, two-period, 24-week crossover study.
 The duration was twelve weeks for each treatment period.
 The study enrolled 60 participants.
 To be eligible for the study participants had to be four years of age or older with a confirmed diagnosis of Niemann-Pick disease type C and at least mild disease-related neurological symptoms.
 Participants could receive miglustat, an enzyme inhibitor, as background treatment in the study.
 The trial was conducted at eleven sites in seven countries in Europe and Australia.

 The US Food and Drug Administration (FDA) granted the application for levacetylleucine priority review, fast track, orphan drug, and rare pediatric disease designations.
 The FDA granted approval of Aqneursa to IntraBio Inc.

+The effectiveness of levacetylleucine for the treatment of ataxia-telangiectasia was evaluated in a randomized, double-blind, placebo-controlled, two-period crossover study (NCT06673056) of 73 participants aged 4 years of age or older with a confirmed diagnosis of ataxia-telangiectasia.
+Participants were randomly assigned to receive levacetylleucine followed by placebo, or placebo followed by levacetylleucine, with each treatment period lasting 12 weeks.
+Of the 73 participants (26 adults and 47 pediatric participants), 38 were female and 35 were male.
+The median age at treatment initiation was 13 years (range: 4 to 50 years).
+A total of 70 participants (96%) completed the study.

 Society and culture

 Legal status

 Levacetylleucine was approved for medical use in the United States in September 2024.

-In July 2025, the Committee for Medicinal Products for Human Use of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Aqneursa, intended for the treatment of neurological manifestations of Niemann-Pick Type C (NPC) disease in adults and children from six years of age weighing at least 20 kg.
-The applicant for this medicinal product is IntraBio Ireland Ltd.
+In July 2025, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Aqneursa, intended for the treatment of neurological manifestations of Niemann-Pick Type C (NPC) disease in people aged six years of age or older and weighing at least 20 kg.
+The applicant for this medicinal product is Intranio Ireland.
+The CHMP concluded that the active substance, levacetylleucine, could not be considered a new active substance; this conclusion was confirmed in November 2025 after re-examination of the initial opinion.
+Levacetylleucine was authorized for medical use in the European Union in January 2026.